renderex/renderex.github.io/_posts/2022-06-14-CPU-Pinning.md

 ## Automating the process

-This can be achieved in Proxmox by creating a 'hookscript'.
+We can automate this process in Proxmox by creating a 'hookscript'.
 In this example, we create a hook script for VM 103, to permanently pin 8 CPU cores to it.

 ```bash
 nano /etc/pve/qemu-server/103.conf